Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

-To quantitatively demonstrate the reason for increasing the decay constants with increasing magnetic charge $m_{c}$, we calculate the re-normalized decay constants $\hat{F}_{0}$ and $\hat{F}_{\pi}$.
-The re-normalized decay constant of the pseudoscalar is defined as follows:
+To quantitatively demonstrate the reason for increasing the decay constants with increasing magnetic charge $m_{c}$, we calculate the renormalized decay constants $\hat{F}_{0}$ and $\hat{F}_{\pi}$.
+The renormalized decay constant of the pseudoscalar is $\hat{F}_{PS} = Z_{A}F_{PS}$.
+The renormalization constants $Z_{A}$ are shown in table~\ref{tb:rho_1}.